43615/dcim/README.md

 - If it's not, up to K digits are printed after the point.
 Sufficiently small or large numbers are displayed in scientific notation like `-123.456@-789`.
 - Working precision (default: 256) determines the mantissa size of all newly created numbers.
 256 bits can store about 75 decimal digits accurately.
 For comparison: an IEEE 754 `double` has a 53-bit mantissa.
 Scale is unlimited within reason.
   - Tip: The amount of bits you need for a certain level of precision can be estimated using `<prec> <base> 2G*`.
 Always add a little more.
 - Floating-point rounding artifacts are guaranteed unless the number is a binary fraction or the output base is a power of 2.
-This is an unavoidable problem, GNU dc just hid it from view by storing numbers in base 10.
+This is an unavoidable problem, GNU dc just hid it from view by storing numbers in the base they were created in.
 - Attention: W applies to the whole number, so large integers may be represented incorrectly.
+The default corresponds to a generous "i257".
 - `X` is not implemented because it doesn't make sense for binary floats.
-## New: Parameter stack
+## New feature: Parameter stack
 - `{` switches to a new "parameter context" with defaults `_1k 10i 10o` while keeping the previous one.
 - `}` restores the previous context or resets the parameters to default if no previous context exists.
 - Working precision is unaffected.